Description

 Tells: Red cap fades w/age.
 Shallow, bright yellow pores may bruise blue, esp. when mature.
 Red-and-yellow stem.
 Red bug holes in yellow stem flesh.

-Science Notes: This is almost certain to be a complex of similar looking mushrooms that will not come into focus without an extensive DNA study.
+Science Notes: Though often confused with members of the genus Lanmaoa and Pulchroboletus, this critter is in a very different genus from the DNA perspective.
 Fortunately, it seems that the non- and slow-bluing ones are pretty much all good edibles, with some being truly prime.
-DNA testing has moved this mushroom into the newly erected genus “Baorangia” (from the Chinese words for “thin pore layer”) and created a host of interesting questions.
-It turns out that bicolor has one of the weirdest distributions you can imagine: common in the American Northeast, and common in Nepal/China.
+The genus name “Baorangia” comes from the Chinese words for “thin pore layer;” a fact that illustrates one of the weirdest distributions you can imagine: common in the American Northeast, common in Nepal/China, and that’s about it.
 Amazing!
-At the same time a number of the lookalikes have been moved to a second, newly-erected genus (Lanmaoa), while still more remain in Boletus because no one has studied them well enough yet to place them somewhere else.
-Stay tuned for what are bound to be an extended series of future developments.
-NOTE: This species has been removed from both the Texas and Florida regional filters because modern experts have relocated all those finds into local species – most often Pulchroboletus rubricitrinus.
+In fact, this species has been removed from both the Texas and Florida regional filters because modern experts have relocated all those finds into local species – most often Pulchroboletus rubricitrinus.

 CHEMICAL TESTS: